Making a Routine Appointment

 Can my pet be seen for a routine exam by my favorite doctor at my nearest location?

-Our doctor schedule, including days of week and locations worked is detailed below so you can plan ahead.
+Our typical doctor schedule, including days of week and locations worked is detailed below so you can plan ahead.
 Keep in mind that this is the typical weekly schedule and is not updated to reflect temporary schedule alterations made for holidays and vacations.

 As a courtesy, we will try to remind you of your appointment in advance by either phone or email, whichever you prefer.
 Reminders are performed 2 business days in advance of the appointment; therefore, if you do not check your email frequently, we suggest you request phone call reminders.